 Ancient Skies, Modern Tools: Stellarium in the Classroom

-A three workshop series for astronomy educators to learn to use the free astronomy visualization software Stellarium in the classroom.
+An online three workshop series for astronomy educators to learn to use the free astronomy visualization software Stellarium in the classroom.
 Experienced educators from the ASP will showcase Stellarium’s applicability for presenting and creating student-centered labs and activities to explore basic astronomical phenomena.
 Each workshop in the series builds on the previous one.
 Registration includes all three workshops.

 Receive a discount if you register for this workshop, Ancient Skies, Modern Tools: Stellarium in the Classroom (package of 3) and The Nuts and Bolts of Teaching Astronomy Content Series (package of 4).
 Purchase both packages totaling seven workshops valued at $269 for just $249!
 Instructions to see discount: Click the green "Register" button above, then click "add to cart and complete later".
 Go back to the catalog and click "Register" for the Nuts and Bolts of Teaching Astronomy Content Series package, then "Complete Registration Now".
 Note: you must be logged in to complete registration and receive the discount in your cart.

-Workshop 2: Stellarium as a Teaching Tool will highlight how Stellarium can be used to teach astronomical concepts rather than lecturing using slides.
+Workshop 2: Stellarium as a Teaching Tool - July 30 will highlight how Stellarium can be used to teach astronomical concepts rather than lecturing using slides.
 ASP staff will demonstrate how to generate data for students to then interpret so they can master basic astronomy ideas.
 After the workshop participants will brainstorm and then develop a Stellarium-based lab or activity they would like to use with their own students.

-Workshop 3: Participant Showcase will invite participants to share and discuss the ideas they have worked on since Workshop 2, getting feedback from their peers and ASP staff.
+Workshop 3: Participant Showcase - August 13 will invite participants to share and discuss the ideas they have worked on since Workshop 2, getting feedback from their peers and ASP staff.
 The labs participants come up with will live in a shared repository for all to access, use, and modify.

 Each workshop is 1.5 hours long.
 Participants should expect to spend around 2 hours between the workshops on relevant assignments.